 The output will be:

-You can watch the Service’s Load Balancer become available by running:
+You can check that the Service’s Load Balancer becomes available by running:

 - kubectl get svc echo -w